strongloop/loopback/docs/api-geopoint.md

 });
 ```

-Loopback Model's with a GeoPoint property and an attached DataSource may be queried using geo spatial filters and sorting.
+Loopback models with a GeoPoint property and an attached Data Source may be queried using geo-spatial filters and sorting.

-Find the 3 nearest coffee shops.
+For example, the following code is an an example of finding the three nearest coffee shops.

 ```js
 CoffeeShop.attachTo(oracle);